 Reinstatement: To be reinstated, students must complete ONE semester without financial aid.
-This semester will be excluded from the maximum time frame and all credits earned will be applied to the student's credit deficit.
+All credits earned will be applied to the student's credit deficit.
 To qualify for reinstatement, a student must:

 - 1. take a credit load equal to or greater than their credit deficit (credits must apply to student's program) - 2. complete ALL credits attempted (enrolled) - 3. earn a semester and cumulative GPA of at least 2.0